liamhays/rk3566-mcu/rk3566_mcu_notes.md

 `W1C` means "write 1 to clear", usually used for interrupt status registers.

-I don't know what all of these registers do yet.

 ## `CRU_GATE_CON32`
 | Bit   | Attr | Reset value | Description                             |